xiph/flac/man/flac.md

 :	Do exhaustive model search (expensive!).

 **-q** \#, **\--qlp-coeff-precision**=\#
-:	Precision of the quantized linear-predictor coefficients.
-This number
+:	Set precision (in bits) of the quantized linear-predictor
-	must be in between 5 and 16, or 0 (the default) to let encoder decide.
+	coefficients, 5\<= \# \<=15 or the default 0 to let encoder decide.
 	Does nothing if using -l 0.
+The encoder may reduce the actual quantization below the \# number by signal and prediction order.

 **-p**, **\--qlp-coeff-precision-search**
-:	Do exhaustive search of LP coefficient quantization (expensive!).
+:	Do exhaustive search of LP coefficient precision (expensive!).
 	Overrides -q; does nothing if using -l 0.

 **\--lax**
-:	Allow encoder to generate non-Subset files.
-The resulting FLAC file
+:	Allow encoding to non-*subset* FLAC files (see RFC 9639 section 7).
-	may not be streamable or might have trouble being played in all players (especially hardware devices), so you should only use this option in combination with custom encoding options meant for archival.
+	WARNING: may cause some applications (especially legacy hardware devices) to fail streaming or playback.

 **\--limit-min-bitrate**
 :	Limit minimum bitrate by not allowing frames consisting of only